-Location: The Hse Main Gon Forest Meditation Center has spacious grounds and is near the main road between Yangon and Bago, approx. one hour by car from Yangon.
+Location: The Hse Main Gon Forest Meditation Center has spacious grounds and is near the main road between Yangon and Bago, approx. one hour by car (45 miles) north of Yangon.
 The area was originally covered with bamboo, there are three lakes.